 - Permanent paralysis of both limbs

-- Brain injury that results in incurable imbecility
+- Brain injuries leading to incurable imbecility

-Other Situations Take Place
+Other Situations Occur

-- Permanent departure from the Philippines
+- You leave the Philippines permanently.

 Calculate HDMF Contributions Quickly & Accurately